Thank you for reading our post, please rate this article at the end.

 Distract Them

-In other fighting situations, it’s easy t break up the fights by yelling insulting or sarcastic remarks from a distance.
+In other fighting situations, it’s easy to break up the fights by yelling insulting or sarcastic remarks from a distance.

 After successfully shifting their attention and anger towards you, walk away.
 Hopefully, the distraction will cool their nerves and frustrations, and they might even be too confused to resume fighting.

-*This usually works for people you know and know how they can react to certain jabs.
+*This usually works for people you know and understand how they react to certain jabs.*

 Why You Should Never Fight